-- 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 147] - Hispanics can be of any race.
-Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents). - Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size.
-"Very Low Income" includes households living with defined poverty status; "Low Income" includes households with incomes just above the FPL, earning up to twice the poverty threshold; - "Mid/High Income" includes households with incomes at 200% or more of the federal poverty level.

-In this case the term "meets physical activity recommendations" refers to participation in moderate physical activity (exercise that produces only light sweating or a slight to moderate increase in breathing or heart rate ) at least 5 times a week for 30 minutes at a time, and/or vigorous physical activity (activities that cause heavy sweating or large increases in breathing or heart rate) at least 3 times a week for 20 minutes at a time.
+- 2015 PRC Community Health Survey, Professional Research Consultants, Inc. [Item 147] - Asked of all respondents. - Hispanics can be of any race.
+Other race categories are non-Hispanic categorizations (e.g., "White" reflects non-Hispanic White respondents).
+Income categories reflect respondent's household income as a ratio to the federal poverty level (FPL) for their household size. "<200% Poverty" is defined as - households earning up to twice the poverty threshold and includes those living with defined poverty status; ">200% Poverty" includes households with incomes at 200% or more of the federal poverty level. - In this case the term "meets physical activity recommendations" refers to participation in moderate physical activity (exercise that produces only light sweating or a slight to moderate increase in breathing or heart rate ) at least 5 times a week for 30 minutes at a time, and/or vigorous physical activity (activities that cause heavy sweating or large increases in breathing or heart rate) at least 3 times a week for 20 minutes at a time.